TheWover/donut/README.md

 # Project plan

 * Create a donut Python C extension that allows users to write Python programs that can use the donut API programmatically.
 It would be written in C, but exposed as a Python module.
-* Create a C# version of the generator
+* Create a C# version of the generator.
-* Create a donut.py generator that uses the same command-line parameters as donut.exe
+* Create a donut.py generator that uses the same command-line parameters as donut.exe.
-* Add support for HTTP proxies
+* Add support for HTTP proxies.
-* Find ways to simplify the shellcode if possible
+* Find ways to simplify the shellcode if possible.
-* Add option to specify max parameter length
+* Write a blog post on how to integrate donut into your tooling, debug it, customize it, and design payloads that work with it.
-* Add support for dynamically finding the entry point of EXEs and executing with command-line params
+* Dynamic Calls to DLL functions.
-* Write a blog post on how to integrate donut into your tooling, debug it, customize it, and design payloads that work with it
+* Handle the ProcessExit event from AppDomain using unmanaged code.